GregoryUrban/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+Express is a minimalist framework.
+2 parts would be authentication and logging, extended through middleare.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+Its software glue :) - An array of functions that execute in the order they are introduced into the server code

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+What an API is trying to get - a database usually

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+Status code, error code... mostly the logger function using something similar to morgan.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+By using express to make the code modular like Front End

 ## Project Setup